header-banner-jackfruitgrown.jpg

 Which jackfruit parts are edible?

-The fruit itself consists of 3 parts – the central core, fleshy bulbs, and the outer skin.
+The fruit consists of 3 parts – the central core, fleshy bulbs, and the outer skin.
 Of this, the bulb and the seed within the bulb are edible.

 Where does jackfruit come from?

-Jackfruit grows in tropical and subtropical parts of the world such as India, Malaysia, Central and Eastern Africa, the Caribbean, Florida, Brazil, Australia, Puerto Rico and many Pacific Islands.5
+Jackfruit grows in tropical and subtropical parts of the world, such as India, Malaysia, Central and Eastern Africa, the Caribbean, Florida, Brazil, Australia, Puerto Rico and many Pacific Islands.5

 How Jackfruit is harvested

-Fun fact: In Brazil, the jackfruit tree is considered to be an invasive species.
+In Brazil, the jackfruit tree is considered to be an invasive species.
 It was introduced in the region in the late 17th century and now outcompetes local trees.7

 Related articles